microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ![Output with diagnostics](images/bridge-to-kubernetes-vs-code/output-diagnostics.png)

 Additionally, you can find the diagnostic logs in the `Bridge to Kubernetes` directory in your development computer's TEMP directory.
 On Windows 10, that's in `%TEMP%\Bridge to Kubernetes`.
 On a Mac, the TEMP directory can be found by running `echo $TMPDIR` from a terminal window.
+On Linux, it is `/tmp/Bridge to Kubernetes`.

 ## Running in isolation mode

 With Bridge to Kubernetes, you can also set up an isolated version the services you're working on, meaning that others who are using the cluster won't be affected by your changes.
 This isolation mode is accomplished by routing your requests to your copy of each affected service, but routing all other traffic normally.
 More explanation on how this is done can be found at [How Bridge to Kubernetes Works](btk-overview-routing).

 ## Remove the sample application from your cluster